 Know Your Protestor Rights | ACLU – Visit the official website for the American Civil Liberties Union (ACLU) to learn your rights as a protestor.
 Access the site to read up on what you’re allowed to do under the U.S. Constitution and what could get you arrested.

-Anti-Protesting Laws in Colorado – Visit the official website for the Colorado Revised Statues to read up on their laws about protesting.
+Anti-Protesting Laws in Colorado – Visit the official website for the Colorado Revised Statutes to read up on their laws about protesting.
 Access the site to read what laws prohibit protesting acts, how you could get arrested during a peaceful protest, and the penalties upon conviction.

 Protestor Defense Attorney in Colorado Springs, CO